On this page

-This course will serve as an overview of contemporary Bhutanese society for students participating the Wheaton/Royal Thimphu College semester abroad program.
-The course will consist of lectures by eminent leaders and scholars in Bhutan, field trips, interactive assignments, papers, and seminar discussions.
-The course will cover such topics as Buddhism in Bhutan, Economic Development, Gross National Happiness, Environmental Policy, Cultural Preservation, and Gender and Family Roles
+This course serves as an overview of contemporary Bhutanese society for students participating the Wheaton/Royal Thimphu College semester abroad program.
+The course consists of lectures by eminent leaders and scholars in Bhutan, field trips, interactive assignments, papers, and seminar discussions.
+The course will cover such topics as Buddhism in Bhutan, Economic Development, Gross National Happiness, Environmental Policy, Cultural Preservation, and Gender and Family Roles.

 Practicum in Bhutan

 This is a service learning course that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Students will spend six to eight hours per week in a supervised fieldwork practicum in a governmental, NGO, or human service agency that focuses on such topics as environmentalism, political change, community development, youth activities, media, and women’s issues.
 A field supervisor, together with the instructor, will provide regular field supervision, feedback, and evaluation.
 In addition, students will meet weekly in seminar with the Wheaton faculty member to reflect on their experiences and to discuss the challenges of working in another culture.
 Practicum placements can be developed to fit with students’ interests.
 See Partial List of Placement Sites (pdf).

 Bhutanese Language and Culture